Dr-Dream/nats-sandbox/README.md

 Clusters will contain three nodes of each type (nats, nats-js and nats-gw) so nine nodes in each.
 Beside this we will have three nodes for xr-js cluster in each datacenter (nine xr-js nodes).

-All clusters will be interconnected in NATS SuperCluster so it will be 36 nodes SuperCluster with 18 nodes for JetStream.
+All clusters will be interconnected in NATS SuperCluster, so it will be 36 nodes SuperCluster with 18 nodes for JetStream.

 ```shell
 ./nats/install-supercluster.sh c1 c2 c3